finmavis/webpack-4-boilerplate/README.md

     const BrotliPlugin = require('brotli-webpack-plugin');
     ```

-  - And at plugin configuration use our compression plugin
+  - And at `plugin` configuration use our compression plugin

     ```
+    module.exports = {
+      // ... others configuration
       plugins: [
         // ... others plugin configuration
         // ComppresionPlugin will Prepare compressed versions of assets to serve them with Content-Encoding.
         // In this case we use gzip
         // But, you can also use the newest algorithm like brotli, and it's supperior than gzip new CompressionPlugin({
           algorithm: 'gzip',
         }),
         new BrotliPlugin({}),
       ]
+    }
     ```

 ## Wrap it up (Production)